dsmordasov/dsmordasov/README.md

   - [The Ratcatcher](https://github.com/dsmordasov/dmitrijs_roguelike)
     - A hobby roguelike game, set in the story of the **The Ratcatcher** novel by _Viktor Dyk_.
     - :snake:Python (NumPy, libtcod and PyInstaller packages).
     - Objective-oriented programming, procedural level generation, own game engine, game design.
-PyInstaller/GitHub-deployed for Win/MacOS/Linux compatibility.
+Atomated PyInstaller/GitHub distribution deployment with Win/MacOS/Linux compatibility.

 <!--
 **dsmordasov/dsmordasov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.